-I am, by nature, a social being and not one to wallow in misery.
-But when my youngest left for college, I did not jump up and down with unbridled joy.
-Nor was I happy as a lark to be finally free.
+I am, by nature, an independent, social being and not one to wallow in misery.
+But when my youngest left for college, I did not jump up and down with unbridled joy, happy as a lark to be finally free.

 The reality of being left behind and no longer needed was an awful, lonely feeling.
 But my sadness did not come solely because my job as a mom was finished.

 Here’s the deal . . . that same year my daughter left, I suffered two other painful losses.
 My mother, who had been a daily presence in my life, died suddenly after a twelve-day illness.
 And shortly thereafter, my 25-year marriage ended when my husband unexpectedly packed his bags one day and left while I was at work.